Skip to main content

 1. Records

-When creating a simple class purely to hold data, you traditionally had to manually write ALL of the following:
+When creating a simple class to hold data, you used to write all of the following manually:

 • private final field declarations